Her name was on a filing agreeing to be a Cornel West elector. Her question: What's an elector?

 “I don’t know who did it.
 But because I worked for Wells (Marketing), they do have my information,” said Mitchell.

-The company is closely affiliated with Mark Jacoby — her brother-in-law and former employer, according to social media posts — who was also listed on state documents as the employer of one signature gatherer working to get West on the ballot in the state.
+The company is closely affiliated with Mark Jacoby — a brother-in-law of a Wells Marketing official, according to social media posts — who was also listed on state documents as the employer of one signature gatherer working to get West on the ballot in the state.

 Jacoby is a Republican-aligned operative from California with a longstanding reputation for using deceptive tactics.
 He was convicted in 2009 of voter registration fraud, court records show.